-The countermyth ; Jewish writers, in which most were non-specialist popular writers, journalists, or blog masters, have promoted the countermyth and some were historians.
+The countermyth; Jewish writers, in which most were non-specialist famous writers, journalists, or blog masters, have promoted the countermyth and some were historians.
 These claimed that Islam has been an intolerant religion from the very beginning, and continued to persecute Jews, as poorly as the Christians in the Middle Ages.
 The countermyth at its farthest extreme blames Islam for the current conflict between the Jews and Arabs.

-Such polemic views were originally fashioned by Christian Arabs that grew into a generalized Arab sentiment.
+Such polemic views were initially fashioned by Christian Arabs that grew into a generalized Arab sentiment.

 Later Friedman went as far as cataloging what he called less widely known hatred and persecution that befell Jews in Muslim lands from the very birth of Islam.

-This was followed with other writings form Rose Lewis and Albert Memmi stressing on Muslim ill-doings in Palestine towards the Jews, and making parallel comparisons with Christian discrimination against the Jews.
+This was followed with other writings from Rose Lewis and Albert Memmi stressing on Muslim ill-doings in Palestine towards the Jews, and making parallel comparisons with Christian discrimination against the Jews.

 Others also continued in extensive writings about parallel comparisons to Islamic and Christian persecutions to the Jews.

 Scholars also tried to promote the countermyth considering the Jews hatred as a tradition in Islam since it’s making.

 Others as WOJAC went to find the Jews from the Arab lands as refugees from persecution from the hands of the Arabs.
 These also consider Jews were going to Israel as an exchange of population that counterbalance the exodus of tens of thousands of Arabs from Israel and thereby cancels any obligation on Israel’s part to repatriate those refugees.